Your AI agents code fast. This is how they code right.

 Why ADR's research is actually trustworthy.

-Says "I don't know" instead of guessing
+Says "I don't know"

-Reads peers two different ways
+Reads peers two ways

-Maps the space, doesn't fake a winner
+Maps the space, no fake winner

-Each option ships with its own rules
+Each option ships its own rules

 An unedited ADR run on a real Beevibe decision.